Florence was born in Erie, Pennsylvania, the daughter of English immigrants who had only arrived three or four years earlier to Albany, New York.

 They were born in Canada.

 You will know them with you find them.
-A fact has been added to their profile indicating they were the 10,000th person added.
+A fact has been added to their profile indicating they were the 10,000th family member added.

 In 1909 the City Drug Store was advertising extensively in the Nashville Herald.
 The owner, Alexander S. Knight, was owner and pharmacist.
 He was later joined by his brother, John T. Knight, and the store became Knight Brothers Pharmacy.